-We've been following the development of 8K TVs since they were first announced, and have scrutinized every model we could get our eyes on in reviews, product demos, and even floor models at our local tech retailers.
+We've been following the development of 8K TVs since they were first announced, and have scrutinized every model we could get our eyes on.
 We've pored over the test results and product specs, and compared the numbers to help you know which 8K TVs are best.

 - The best TVs we've reviewed